t-padma/t-padma-old.github.io/_pages/cv.md

 Conferences and Workshops
 ------
-* **Indian Women and Mathematics**, National Institute of Science Education and Research, Jatni, India (October 27-28, 2018)
+* <u>Indian Women and Mathematics</u>, National Institute of Science Education and Research, Jatni, India (October 27-28, 2018)